SEKOIA-IO/documentation/docs/xdr/features/collect/ingestion_methods/Rsyslog/rsyslog-forward_logs.md

 # Overview

-2 possibilities to forward logs to SEKOIA.IO:
+There are two ways to forward logs to SEKOIA.IO:
 - [Rsyslog](#1.-Rsyslog)
 - [RELP protocol](#2.-RELP-protocol)